cuiyongbo/hello-world/my_wiki/languages/english_notes_1.rst

 |
 | anomaly
 | anomalous
-| Definition: something that deviates from what is standard, normal, or | expected.
+| Definition: something that deviates from what is standard, normal, or expected.
 | Usage: There are a number of anomalies in the present system.
-|
-| novice
-| Synonyms: beginner
-| Usage: He was a complete novice in foreign affairs.
 |
 | thrice
 | Definition: three times.
 | Usage: A dose of 25mg thrice daily.